 Use pings to quickly communicate with your teammates.

-- Holding the left mouse button during either command will bring up a radial menu with more pings (F).
+- Radial Menu: Hold ALT or CTRL+left mouse button to view the radial menu.
 Move your cursor in the direction of the ping you want to issue.
 This can be done in a single, swift motion.

-Hit Enter to open chat, type your message or command, and hit Enter again to send and close chat.
-Esc closes chat without sending.
+Hit Enter to open chat, type your message or command, then hit Enter again to send and close chat.
+ESC closes chat without sending.
 View the chat history by pressing Z. Click and drag the top bar after opening to move the window.
 Important notifications such as pings are announced automatically in chat, so make sure your time stamps are turned on.

 - '/all': send a message visible to both teams.
 Shift+Enter will open the chat window in this mode.
 Visibility of /all chat can be toggled in the Options menu.